 Contraindications

-children under three ribbons;
+children under three years of age;

 • increased susceptibility to the components of the drug;